-NCERT Exemplar Problems Solutions for Class 12 Chemistry in PDF format are available to download.
+NCERT Exemplar Problems Solutions for Class 12 Chemistry in PDF form are available to download.
 NCERT books and NCERT Solutions are also available to download along with the answers given at the end of the book.
-NCERT Exemplar books are very important and contains logical and interactive questions for competitive examination.
+NCERT Exemplar books are important one and contains logical and interactive questions for competitive examination.
 One must do these questions for the complete knowledge of the chapters.
 If you are having any suggestion for the improvement, your are welcome.
 The improvement of the website and its contents are based on your suggestion and feedback.

 NCERT Exemplar Problems class 12 Chemistry

 Chapter 1: Solid State

 The constituent particles are systematically arranged.
 On its basis the structure of crystal forms.
 The smallest particle of a crystal is called unit cell and in the crystal, these unit cells are arranged in three dimensional directions.
 Such arrangement is called lattice structure.

 Chapter 2: Solutions

 Polar solute dissolves in polar solvent and non polar solute dissolves in non polar solvent and forms homogeneous mixture (solution).
 If the number of -OH group is more in a solute, then it is more soluble in water.
 Most of polar solutes dissolve in polar solvents.